pingzing/pingzing.github.io/content/pages/salary-transparency.md

 The salaries have been normalized to total annual values, but have not been converted between currencies.
 As such, the first two values are in USD, while the rest are in EUR.

 "Total Days" is, as above, not the amount of days I performed my job, but the amount of days I stayed at a particular salary level.

+(Note that for the current job, the one with the "50% billed", the "Normalized annual salary" value in the graph is an optimistic estimate that assumes a billed rate of 112€/hr--reasonable for the area--and 100% client work, i.e., no gaps where there was no work for me.)

 ## In closing
 I'll try to keep this page updated whenever this information changes.